intro-to-data/Class/Week 07 Midterm/README.md

   - What is the average age of a no-show patient?
   - What is the standard deviation of the age of a no-show patient (`sd()`)?
+  - You can complete this task with a single code chunk, but if you use two and get the right answers, you will get full credit.

 <!-- end list -->